atarantini/dnscomb/README.rst

       --min MIN          Minimum length of the domain name --tld TLD          Top-level domain, default: .com
-      --charset CHARSET  Charset for the wordlist, default: abcdefghijklmnopqrstuvwxyz
+      --charset CHARSET  Charset for the wordlist, default: abcdefghijklmnopqrstuvwxyz --pattern PATTERN  Wordlist pattern, optional.
+Example: examp@e (will
+                         produce: exampae, exampbe, exampce, etc)

+For more examples about ``--pattern`` see `rexos/wordlist`_ documentation: it's an amazing library!

 NSFAQ
 =====